Ninth IISTL International Colloquium - Another Resounding Success

 Commenting on the event afterwards, Professor Soyer, Director of the IISTL, noted “It is gratifying to see that the offshore sector has responded in such a positive fashion to our Colloquium.
 We had a record number of delegates, not only from London but from maritime centres such as Aberdeen, Copenhagen, Oslo and Antwerp.
 That they were prepared to give up considerable time to be with us is the clearest possible indication of the esteem that the IISTL holds in maritime circles.
 And as ever, I am immensely grateful to my colleagues at the IISTL for their continuous support.
 Without them these Colloquia would be impossible.”

-This Colloquium was very generously sponsored by Informa, publishers of Lloyd's Law Reports and Lloyd's Maritime & Commercial Law Quarterly, who will publish the book featuring the conference papers in early 2014.
+This Colloquium was very generously sponsored by Informa, publishers of Lloyd's Law Reports and Lloyd's Maritime & Commercial Law Quarterly, who published the book featuring the conference papers (Offshore Contracts and Liabilities) in 2014.

 NOTE: The IISTL Colloquia at Swansea Law School, which began in 2005 and swiftly established themselves as a key event within the maritime law calendar, take place every autumn in Swansea on a subject connected with maritime and commercial law.
 They provide an unrivalled opportunity to bring together delegates and speakers from academia, judiciary, legal practice and international governance.
 They invariably gather insightful and practical papers on a theme of timely importance.